molgenis/systemsgenetics/genotype-aligner/README.md

 Note: this is a single commandline command.
 The `\` is only for readabily.

-For this example to work `/data/demoInputData.map` and `/data/demoInputData.ped` should exist and ` /data/demoRefData.vcf.gz` and `/data/demoRefData.vcf.gz.tbi` should exist.
+In case of this example the programm exprects that `/data/demoInputData.map` and `/data/demoInputData.ped` exist and that ` /data/demoRefData.vcf.gz` and `/data/demoRefData.vcf.gz.tbi` exist.

 `/data/demoOuput.map`, `/data/demoOuput.ped` and `/data/demoOuput.log` will be created.